Priyansh-kumawat/Pyhton-Projects-/README.md

 #This is a Machine Learning based project .

-Here I have used algorithms like Linear Regression , Randomforestregressor and SVMregressor to predict the price for two people going in restaurant in city like Gurgaon , Delhi and Noida .
+Here I have used algorithms like Linear Regression , Randomforestregressor and SVMregressor to predict the price for two people going to restaurant in city like Gurgaon , Delhi and Noida on the behalf of India.

 I implemented techniques like Feature Engineering , One hot encoding etc to make it work .